AI Readiness Score

 Dimensions

 Six core dimensions evaluate every product.
-A seventh dimension, Brand alignment, joins the mix when the workspace has voice rules or a brand profile populated — when it does, the other six rebalance to make room.
+A seventh dimension, Brand alignment, joins the mix when the workspace has at least one active voice rule — when it does, the other six rebalance to make room.

 DimensionWeightWhat it measures